logchange/valhalla/README.md

       - name: Docker Image # you can use string predefined variables
         url: https://dockerhub.com/q?={VERSION} # you can use string predefined variables
         link_type: image # The type of the link: other, runbook, image, package.

+# definition of tag which will be created
+tag:
+  name: "Tag {VERSION}" # optional filed, you can use string predefined variables (default name is VERSION)

-commit_after_release: # define actions which have to happen after release and output should be committed
+# define actions which have to happen after release and output should be committed
+commit_after_release:
   enabled: True
   username: Test1234
   email: test-valhalla@logchange.dev